MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/transform-and-stream-real-time-events-to-lakehouse.md

    :::image type="content" source="./media/transform-and-stream-real-time-events-to-lakehouse/manage-fields-operator.png" alt-text="Screenshot showing where to select Manage fields in the Operations menu.":::

-1. Select the line between the eventstream and the lakehouse and press the **Delete** key to remove the connection between them.
-You must delete this connection before you can insert the **Manage fields** operator between them.
+1. Hover on the connection line and then select the "+" button.
+A drop-down menu appears on the connection line, and you can insert the **Manage fields** operator between them.

    :::image type="content" source="./media/transform-and-stream-real-time-events-to-lakehouse/delete-connection.png" alt-text="Screenshot showing where to select and delete the operator connection between the eventstream and the lakehouse." lightbox="./media/transform-and-stream-real-time-events-to-lakehouse/delete-connection.png" :::